-QTPLC incurred a total expenditure of GH¢436,490 (2019:GH¢116,369) on its various corporate social responsibility (CSR) activities.
+QTPLC incurred a total expenditure of GH¢122,001 (2020:GH¢436,490) on its various corporate social responsibility (CSR) activities.
 The Company focus its CSR activities on educational improvement and community safety.
 The educational programmes include teacher motivation allowances, provision of learning materials, improvement of existing school buildings, provision of water and electricity for selected schools within the community.
 In the area of community safety, the Company engages at its own cost traffic wardens who directs the movement of LPG Bulk Road Vehicles and human traffic within the communities to ensure road safety.
-The company on regularly basis undertakes community sensitization programs that creates awareness of the impact of the company's operations on the community and the emergency management plan in the event of any adverse incident.
+The company on regular basis undertakes community sensitization programs that create awareness of the impact of the company's operations on the community and the emergency management plan in the event of any adverse incident.

-The company through a grant of US\$50,000 received from its lending partners (EAIF/Guarantco), also donated personal protective items for Covid -19 response activities to the community within the year.
+The company through a grant of US\$50,000 received from its lending partners (EAIF/Guarantco), also donated personal protective items for Covid -19 response activities to the community in year 2020.
+During the year 2021, the second tranche of the grant from EAIF/Guarantco was disbursed and received by QTPLC.
+However, the company is yet to utilize the grant for the COVID-19 CSR activities as at year end 2021.